ParallelDots/WordEmbeddingAutoencoder/README.md

 # Installation

+To install the package follow the instructions mentioned below

+# Install from source

-To install the package run setup.py file, it will install and include necessary files in system python directory
+To install the package from source run setup.py file, it will install and include necessary files in system python directory

 $ python setup.py install

+# Installtion from pip

+Tyrion can also be install from pip.
+Run following command from console

+$ pip install tyrion

 # Training